 My initial reaction was complete confusion.
 I thought, “How is bending my front knee forward going to cause me to feel more assertive?”

-But then my teacher explained that when you engage in a physically assertive attack, typically you begin the attack by bending your front knee to shift your weight forward.
-My teacher said, “If you put your body into a position that would follow from having an attitude of assertiveness, like bending your front knee forward, putting your body into this position can cause your mind to actually be in that state of mental assertiveness.
+But then my teacher explained that when you engage in an attack with an assertive attitude, that attitude causes you to start the attack by bending your front knee in order to shift your weight forward.
+My teacher said, “If you put your body into a position that would follow from having an attitude of assertiveness, like bending your front knee forward, putting your body into this physical position can cause your mind to actually be in that state of mental assertiveness.
 The mind follows the body.”

 I am still practicing this lesson, but I learned from it that teaching the mind directly isn’t the only way to train it.
 Another approach is to train the body and then let the mind follow the body’s lead.